-Like previous Technical Assistance (TA) Grants the Natural Resources Conservation Service (NRCS) has entered into an agreement with NACD to provide funding to further enhance conservation district technical assistance across the nation.
-The granted funds will be awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.
+Like previous Technical Assistance (TA) Grants the Natural Resources Conservation Service (NRCS) has entered into a fourth agreement with NACD to provide funding to further enhance conservation district technical assistance across the nation.
+The granted funds were awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.

 - The requirement for match of 20 percent of the total project budget from grant recipients.
 NACD’s agreement with NRCS requires 25 percent match.
 NACD is supplying the first 5 percent leaving only the remaining portion to the recipients.